ThreatConnect-Inc/threatconnect-playbooks/README.md

 + [Tools & Utilities](https://github.com/ThreatConnect-Inc/threatconnect-tools) - For miscellaneous tools that help other ThreatConnect developers.

 ## Contact
-If you have any questions, bugs, or requests please contact support@threatconnect.com.
+If you have any questions or requests please contact support@threatconnect.com.
+If you encounter any bugs please file an issue under the respective app repository.

 ## License
 Access to this Repository is governed by the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).